Gate 4: Background

 PAOK always had great support from fans all over Greece.
 Before the foundation of Gate 4 there were various football supporters' clubs all around Greece.
 PAOK's first fan association was the club from Neapoli district of Thessaloniki, founded in 1963 and considered one of the oldest in Europe.
 Gate 4 officially founded on 25 September 1976, but operated unofficially from April of the same year, taking its name from the homonymous 4th gate of the Toumba Stadium, from where PAOK's hard-core fans watched the games.
 The organized supporters' movement of PAOK counts over 120 groups in various parts of the world, in Greece, Cyprus, Australia, Belgium, United States, Germany, Sweden and Switzerland.
 The headquarters of the organization is the so-called "Low-ceilinged", located on 39, Palaion Patron Germanos street in Thessaloniki.

-Toumba Stadium, home stadium of PAOK Football Club, is infamous for its hostile atmosphere, a factor that led to the attribution of the Stadium as "The Black Hell".
+Toumba Stadium, home stadium of PAOK, is infamous for its hostile atmosphere, a factor that led to the attribution of the Stadium as "The Black Hell".
 On high-profile encounters, when the players walk out of the tunnel, the song Hells Bells by AC/DC is heard from the stadium's speakers.
 Also, one of the biggest banners in the world was created by Michaniona fan club.

 Over the years, Gate 4 has openly expressed opposition to some of the club's managements.
 The most famous dispute was with former owner of the club, Thomas Voulinos.
 This dispute intensified on 1 October 1992, when PAOK faced Paris Saint-Germain for the UEFA Cup.
 The match was abandoned due to crowd violence and PAOK were punished with a two-year ban from all European competitions by the UEFA disciplinary committee.
 The sentence was later reduced to one year.
 Voulinos blamed the leader of Gate 4, Antonis Kladas, of being the instigate of the riots, whom he sued him.
 Finally, after several years, Kladas was acquitted in Greek courts.

 No 12 jersey is dedicated to the fans, the symbolic 12th man on the pitch.
 It was permanently retired by the club on 16 August 2000.

 On 24 February 2022, during the match against Midtjylland for the UEFA Europa Conference League, a banner raised for 30 minutes, expressing solidarity with the accused murderers of the 19 years old supporter of rival team Aris, Alkis Kampanos.
 This act was criticized by most of PAOK supporters, but also by the management of the club, which issued an official statement condemning the incident.